ipfs/ipfs-docs/docs/how-to/address-ipfs-on-web.md

 Learn more about Kubo configuration for hosting a public gateway:

-- [`Gateway.PublicGateways` docs](https://github.com/ipfs/kubo/blob/master/docs/config.md#gatewaypublicgateways) for defining gateway behavior on specified hostnames
+- [`Gateway.PublicGateways`](https://github.com/ipfs/kubo/blob/master/docs/config.md#gatewaypublicgateways) for defining gateway behavior on specified hostnames
 - [`Gateway` recipes](https://github.com/ipfs/kubo/blob/master/docs/config.md#gateway-recipes) with ready to use one-liners for most common use cases

 ::: warning Known issues

-- Some browsers and other user agents force lowercase for the authority part of URLs, breaking case-sensitive CIDs before the HTTP gateway has a chance to read them
+1. Some browsers and other user agents force lowercase for the authority part of URLs, breaking case-sensitive CIDs before the HTTP gateway has a chance to read them.
-- DNS label length is limited to 63 characters ([RFC 1034](https://datatracker.ietf.org/doc/html/rfc1034#page-7))
+1. DNS label length is limited to 63 characters ([RFC 1034](https://datatracker.ietf.org/doc/html/rfc1034#page-7))

 Due to these limitations, the use of short, case-insensitive CIDv1 in a subdomain context is advised.
 Base32 is the safe default; the less-popular Base36 can be used for longer ED25519 libp2p keys.